15 Ecommerce Email Marketing Strategies To Increase Conversion

 1. You own the list

-2. Emails directly land on your customer’s inbox
+2. Emails directly land in your customer’s inbox

-Email marketing allows you to have direct, one-on-one communication with customers.
+Email marketing allows you to have direct, more accessible one-on-one communication with customers.

 That means you can share important brand promotions, product updates, and more, without worrying about low attention span or algorithm updates.